Moderate to severe psoriasis describes how much of your body is covered in red, scaly psoriasis patches.

-- Goeckerman therapy -- you apply coal tar to the skin before being exposed to UVB light.
-(This is infrequently used and only available at a few centers)
+- Goeckerman therapy.
+You apply coal tar to the skin before being exposed to UVB light.
+(This is infrequently used and only available at a few centers.)

 2. PUVA Therapy (Photochemotherapy)

 How it works: Psoralen is either applied to your skin or you take it by mouth.
-Thirty minutes to two hours later, your skin is exposed to ultraviolet A light.
+Thirty minutes to 2 hours later, your skin is exposed to ultraviolet A light.
 The light slows skin cell growth.